kamu-data/kamu-web-ui/README.md

 3. Checkout and pull master
 4. Run `npm version {patch,minor,major}` - this will increment the version in all places, commit the changes and crate a new git tag
 5. Push the version change and the tag: `git push`
-6. Github Actions will pick up the new tag and create a new GitHub release from it
+6. GitHub Actions will pick up the new tag and create a new GitHub release from it